 Social media marketing, email marketing and SEO are free ways to draw traffic to your landing page.
 However, if you think you could use an additional boost, consider promoting your landing page via paid ads.
-By targeting people based on their interests and demographics, you can be sure that they are prompted with the landing page designated for their specific niche.
+By targeting people based on their interests and demographics, you prompt them with the landing page designated for their specific niche.

-Search results ads: Have you ever noticed the ads listed at the top of Google search results pages?
-Those are search results ads.
-Based on keywords that you define, these ads show up on Google and other search engines when people include those same terms in their queries.
+Search results ads: Based on keywords that you define, search results ads show up on search engines when people include those terms in their queries.

-Social media ads: When you create paid social media posts, social networks like Facebook and Instagram promote them to people who match the profile of your target audience based on their interests.
-That allows you to reach the kinds of people who have interests that are relevant to your product or service.
+Social media ads: When you create paid social media posts, social networks like Facebook and Instagram promote them to people who match the profile of your target audience.

-Ad placements: Another option is to use third-party advertising tools to place banner ads on websites frequented by your audience.
+Display ads: Another option is to use third-party advertising tools to place banner ads on the websites your audience frequents.

 Based on your campaign goals, you may choose to diversify your advertising efforts or focus on just one of these platforms.
-Whichever you decide, be sure to consistently monitor your results so that you can adapt your campaign accordingly.
+Whichever you decide, consistently monitor your results so that you can adapt your campaign accordingly.

 Landing page examples

-To get a better understanding how to implement these strategies, take a look at these landing page examples to see how other companies are designing theirs:
+To better understand how to implement these strategies, take a look at these landing page examples:

 01. Editor X by Wix

-As you scroll though the page, you’ll notice there are no links to any other pages that have the potential to distract the audience from the main CTA.
-Instead, there are short statements describing various features of the tool, a CTA button next to each, and large, captivating images.
-This landing page incorporates minimal text and modern, futuristic imagery to grab the attention of the audience that appeals to a more professional crowd.
+As you scroll though the page, you’ll notice there are no links to any other pages that can distract the audience from the main CTA.
+Instead, short statements describe various features of the tool.
+A CTA button is placed next to each, amidst large, captivating images.

 As a global leader in polling and survey software, SurveyMonkey has designed a landing page that presents two options to their audience upon landing on their page: Go Premium and Sign Up For Free.
-The CTA is accompanied by a brief line describing what the product is: Voting and polling features to help you capture opinions and get your results in no time.
+A brief line accompanies the CTA, describing the product: Voting and polling features to help you capture opinions and get your results in no time.

 Tipalti is a B2B financial company that has designed a landing page to help them gather new leads.
 Visitors are immediately greeted with a form to collect contact information along with a large yellow button containing the main CTA, Get a free demo.

-The company maintains elements of their branding, including colors, font and logo, throughout the page to remain consistent with their marketing efforts.
-As you scroll below the fold, you can see they highlight facts as to why you should choose their service, including testimonials with photos of each customer.
+The company maintains their branding elements, including colors, font and logo, throughout the page to remain consistent with their marketing efforts.
+As you scroll below the fold, you can see they highlight facts as to why you should choose their service, including testimonials with customer photos.
 You’ll also see CTA buttons presented several times, providing visitors multiple opportunities to schedule a demo.

 Miro is an online collaboration tool that allows teams to create visual boards to plan projects and tasks.
-Upon entering this landing page, you are greeted with a video that displays the tool’s capabilities.
+Upon entering this landing page, a video displaying the tool’s capabilities greets you.
 Without clicking play, the video shows a preview of how the project boards function.
-This immediately grabs your eye and engages the viewer.
+This immediately engages the viewer.

-Its brand colors, green and white, are adorned throughout the page along with a list of leading clients, benefits of hiring through Upwork and a user testimonial at the bottom.
+Its brand colors, green and white, adorn the page along with a list of leading clients, benefits of hiring through Upwork and a user testimonial at the bottom.
 The strip at the top of the page features an image of one of Upwork’s top rated freelancers, which helps establish a more personal connection to the business.